oceanum/zarrio/docs/source/chunking.rst

 3. **ZarrConverter Configuration**:
    .. code-block:: python

-       from zarrify.models import ZarrConverterConfig
+       from zarrio.models import ZarrConverterConfig

        config = ZarrConverterConfig(target_chunk_size_mb=100)

 Intelligent Chunking Analysis
 -------------------------------

-zarrify automatically analyzes your dataset and provides chunking recommendations based on expected access patterns.
+zarrio automatically analyzes your dataset and provides chunking recommendations based on expected access patterns.
 The system performs detailed mathematical calculations to optimize chunk sizes for your specific data characteristics.

-When creating templates for parallel processing with global start and end times, zarrify can perform intelligent chunking based on the full archive dimensions rather than just the template dataset.
+When creating templates for parallel processing with global start and end times, zarrio can perform intelligent chunking based on the full archive dimensions rather than just the template dataset.
 This ensures optimal chunking for the entire archive.

 The system analyzes:
 - Dataset dimensions and sizes